In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “Free as an owl in a lion’s cage can be,” come Ostin’s final words.

-Aedan takes the head by the ears and presses his lips to it.
-Though flowers pack the mouth, it stinks of decay, and the boy’s kiss lingers long enough to pluck her nerves.
+Aedan takes Fintan’s head by the ears and presses his lips to it.
+Though flowers pack the mouth, it stinks of decay, and the boy’s kiss lingers long enough to pluck Ciniod’s nerves.
+“Our gods gave your father to the Romans,” she says.

 “I loved him!”